125 Watt (XP Series)

 OVER TEMPERATURE PROTECTION: The inverter is also protected against overheating.
 It will provide its full rated output up to the temperature listed in the specification sheet.
 If it is subjected to higher ambient temperatures or air circulation is blocked, the inverter could overheat.
 If the LOWBATT/THERM buzzer sounds, immediate action is required or the inverter will shut down.
 Either reduce load, or provide more cooling in the immediate environment.
 If no action is taken, the inverter will likely shut down within two minutes.
 When the inverter shuts down, the alarm condition will persist.

 Since the inverter has eliminated its load, it will quickly cool.
 It will automatically restart when it has sufficiently cooled, and the LOWBATT/THERM alarm will clear.
-“105 C internal temperature.
-Warning buzz 5 C before shut off.”
+A warning buzz will occur 5 C before shut off.
 If output power is exceeded, output voltage is reduced to a level that will provide the inverter’s rated power to the load by clipping tops of the waveform.
 The inverter can indefinitely and safely operate in this mode .
 The overpower protection circuit will recover instantly when the overpower condition clears.

 Painted bracket XP125 surface mount